cs160-berkeley/prog-02-represent-tototones24/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-Shout out to the creator of the Catnip skeleton: Jasper O'leary'
+Shout out to the creators of the Catnip skeleton: Jasper O'leary, Jingyi Li and all of the people who answer questions on StackOverFlow

 * Any other support